 From time to time free night parent classes will be offered so that families know better how to reinforce student learning at home.
-Families will be given free DvDs and CDs so that parents will know the phonics sounds.
-By teacher recommendation students who are having trouble may participate in school tutoring sessions at no cost to their parents.
+Families will be given free cassette tapes so that parents will know the phonics sounds.
+By teacher recommendation, students who are having trouble may participate in school tutoring sessions at no cost to their parents.

-What is the school policy about my child's behavior during extra curricular school activities?
+What is the school policy about my child's behavior during extracurricular/after school activities?